dqops/dqo/docs/getting-started/run-data-quality-checks/run-data-quality-checks.md

 In our example on BigQuery public dataset Austin Crime Data you will enable and run a table-level [row_count](../../checks/table/standard/row-count.md) and column-level [nulls_percent](../../checks/column/nulls/not-nulls-percent.md) checks using the graphic interface.

-For a full description of how to run checks using the graphic interface and CLI, see [Working with DQO section](../../working-with-dqo/run-data-quality-checks/index.md).

 For more information about checks, see [DQO concepts section](../../dqo-concepts/checks/index.md).

 ## Run table-level advanced profiling check using the graphic interface